So, you’ve got one of those shiny Macbook Pro retinas but Linux has you realising computer freedom is best?

 Dual Booting with Mac OS (yes, you can keep MacOS!)

 I am also working on the basis that you want to keep Mac OS X on your hard drive and that you wish to dual-boot it at any time.
 You should have plenty of free space on your disk drive (the more the better), so either delete some cruft or move some of your old data onto a separate external archive hard drive (because I know you got one or ten of them lying around!).

 Finally, we used Mac OS X 10.11.1, ‘El Capitan’, which is the latest OS X at the time of the release.
 El Capitan introduced a ‘security feature’ called ‘SIP’ (System Integrity Protection) which you will additionally have to overcome if you are using El Capitan or newer.
 More on that in a bit.
-We will be installing Ubuntu, specifically Ubuntu GNOME 15.10, but this should apply to any Linux distro more or less, although your mileage may vary with Video stuff particularly.
+We will be installing Ubuntu.
+Originally this tutorial was written with Ubuntu GNOME 15.10, but this should apply to any Linux distro (including Ubuntu 16.10 and later) more or less, although your mileage may vary with Video stuff particularly.